Primary Principals' Collective Agreement

 - The applicant must:

-- Produce a birth certificate for the pre-school child;
+- produce a birth certificate for the pre-school child;

-- Has the necessary skills to fill competently a vacancy which is available in the service; and
+- has the necessary skills to competently fill a vacancy which is available in the service; and

 2.3.4 Absence for childcare reasons will interrupt service but not break it.
-The period of absence will not count as service for the purpose of sick leave or annual leave or any other leave entitlement.
+The period of absence will not count as service for the purposes of sick leave or annual leave or any other leave entitlement.

 2.4 Hepatitis B Immunisation

-2.4.2 In situations where employees may be at significantly increased risk of acquiring hepatitis B because of the nature of their job, the situation shall be assessed on an individual basis to decide if immunisation would be appropriate.
-The parties do not envisage that immunisation programmes would be set up to cover all employees covered by this Agreement.
+2.4.2 In situations where principals may be at significantly increased risk of acquiring hepatitis B because of the nature of their job, the situation shall be assessed on an individual basis to decide if immunisation would be appropriate.
+The parties do not envisage that immunisation programmes would be set up to cover all principals covered by this Agreement.
 Only those working in an area with a high incidence of hepatitis B may receive immunisation.

-2.4.3 In all situations where a risk of being infected by the hepatitis B virus exists, it shall be the duty of employers to require safe working practices on the part of the employee and to ensure appropriate hygiene measures to reduce such risk to a minimum, whether or not immunisation is considered advisable.
+2.4.3 In all situations where a risk of being infected by the hepatitis B virus exists, it shall be the duty of employers to require safe working practices on the part of the principal and to ensure appropriate hygiene measures to reduce such risk to a minimum, whether or not immunisation is considered advisable.